16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 Though in saying that, even with the best shoes, standing for an hour on a moving train carriage will wear get all of us in the end in which case a cheap foot spa might be the only solution!

-Something comfortable like these highly-rated women’s loafers will do the trick (also available in men’s) I currently use a pair of New Balance Fuelcore sneakers – call me silly, but I dont like the look of white sneakers when I’m wearing business pants and these black, New Balance sneakers blend in perfectly.
+Something comfortable like these loafers will do the trick (also available in men’s) I currently use a pair of New Balance Fuelcore trainers- call me silly, but I dont like the look of white sneakers when I’m wearing business pants and these black trainers blend in perfectly.

 8. Corded Earphones